Daniel-DHu/Daniel-DHu.github.io/_pages/about.md

 I am currently a PhD student, candidate in the Department of Industrial and Systems Engineering (ISE) at The Hong Kong Polytechnic University (PolyU), studenting in the [Human-Oriented Intelligent Systems Lab (HOIS)](https://www.chaohuang.net/), and my supervisor is Dr. Chao Huang.

-In my research, I focus on the intersection between intelligent vehicles / mobile robot and machine learning, with the aim of developing algorithms that can endow agent safer, more efficient and economical.
-In particular, my research interests include deep learning, reinforcement learning and control theory with the application to decision-making, planning, prediction and energy optimization.
+In my research, I focus on the intersection between reinforcement learning (RL) and autonomous vehicles (AVs), with the aim of developing algorithms that can endow agent safer, more efficient and economical.
+In particular, my research interests include reinforcement learning algorithm, behavioral decision-making/planning of AVs, and data-driven energy management of electrified vehicles.

 # 💬 News
+- *2023.12*: &nbsp;🎉🎉 Our article on Transfer-based reinforcement learning for energy management has been accepted by Energy!
+- *2023.11*: &nbsp;🎉🎉I have honored with the Best Student Paper Award at the conference [CEVVE](https://www.cevve.org/) held in Shenzhen, China.
 - *2023.09*: &nbsp;🎉🎉 I have joined PolyU and am about to embark on my PhD career.
 Wishing me a bright future!
 - *2023.04*: &nbsp;🎉🎉 Our article on apprenticeship-reinforcement learning for energy management has been accepted by Applied Energy(APEN)!
 - *2022.04*: &nbsp;🎉🎉 Our paper on driving experience is embedded in reinforcement learning has been accepted by Energy Technology!